CtrlK

 Suggestions

-Consolidate the three nearly-identical Pod Security Standards examples into a single template with a note that only the label value changes (privileged/baseline/restricted), saving ~30 lines
+Consolidate the three nearly-identical Pod Security Standards examples into one parameterized example with a note about the three levels (privileged/baseline/restricted).

-Move the OPA Gatekeeper, Istio, and compliance framework sections to referenced files, keeping SKILL.md as a concise overview with links to detailed guides
+Move the OPA Gatekeeper, Istio, and compliance framework sections to separate reference files and link to them from the main skill.

 DimensionReasoningScore